Déjà vu: Implicit memory

+In 2018 a study examined volunteers' brains under experimentally induced déjà vu through the use of fMRI brain scans.
+The induced "deja vu" state was created by getting them to look at a series of logically related and unrelated words.
+The researchers would then ask the participants how many words starting with a specific letter they saw.
+With related words such as "door, shutter, screen, breeze", the participants would be asked if they saw any words that started with "W" (i.e. Window, a term that was not presented to the participants).
+If they did note that they thought they saw a word that wasn't presented to them, then déjà vu was induced.
+The researchers would then examine the volunteers' brains at the moment of induced déjà vu.
+From these scans, they noticed that there was visible activity in regions of the brain associated with mnemonic conflict.
+This finding suggests that more research regarding memory conflict may be important in better understanding déjà vu.

 Cryptomnesia

 Another possible explanation for the phenomenon of déjà vu is the occurrence of cryptomnesia, which is where information learned is forgotten but nevertheless stored in the brain, and similar occurrences invoke the contained knowledge, leading to a feeling of familiarity because the event or experience being experienced has already been experienced in the past, known as "déjà vu".
 Some experts suggest that memory is a process of reconstruction, rather than a recollection of fixed, established events.
-This reconstruction comes from stored components, involving elaborations, distortions, and omissions.
+This reconstruction comes from stored components, involving emotions, distortions, and omissions.
 Each successive recall of an event is merely a recall of the last reconstruction.
 The proposed sense of recognition (déjà vu) involves achieving a good match between the present experience and the stored data.
 This reconstruction, however, may now differ so much from the original event it is as though it had never been experienced before, even though it seems similar.

 Dual neurological processing

-In 1964, Robert Efron of Boston's Veterans Hospital proposed that déjà vu is caused by dual neurological processing caused by delayed signals.
+In 1965, Robert Efron of Boston's Veterans Hospital proposed that déjà vu is caused by dual neurological processing caused by delayed signals.
 Efron found that the brain's sorting of incoming signals is done in the temporal lobe of the brain's left hemisphere.
 However, signals enter the temporal lobe twice before processing, once from each hemisphere of the brain, normally with a slight delay of milliseconds between them.
 Efron proposed that if the two signals were occasionally not synchronized properly, then they would be processed as two separate experiences, with the second seeming to be a re-living of the first.